Arjun10am/python-beginner-projects/README.md

 - Using conditional statements (`if`, `elif`, `else`) to make decisions in your code.
 - Handling simple errors like division by zero.
 - Printing output in a clear and user-friendly way.

+# Dice roll

+## A simple python script that allows you to roll a dice in console

+# Number guessing game

+## A simple python script thar allows you to play number guessing game in python